Metsküla, Ida-Viru County

 Metsküla is a village in Alutaguse Parish, Ida-Viru County in northeastern Estonia.
 It is located just southwest of Mäetaguse, the administrative centre of the municipality, and about 9 km northwest of Iisaku.
-As of 2011 Census, there were 13 people living there.
+As of the 2011 census, there were 13 people living there.

 The Selisoo Bog and parts of Muraka and Ratva bogs are located on the territory of Metsküla.